l3-hpc/visit-scripts/README.md

 See the [VisIt Tutorial Playlist](https://youtube.com/playlist?list=PLzDPdMiOzO52Mxk1xKWVKBXe2m9mwojSE) for demos on using VisIt interactively (GUI).
 Despite the names, the steps in the videos work for many datasets, not just FVCOM or SCHISM.

-There are three main types of scripts in the repo: start scripts, batch scripts, and movie (ffmpeg) scripts.
+**There are three main types of scripts in the repo**
+- start scripts
+- batch scripts
+- movie (ffmpeg) scripts

 ## Start scripts